bhlarson/mllib/target/README.md

 ```console
 py target/trt.py -savemodel ./saved_model/2020-09-04-05-14-30-dl3
 ```
 3 (alt) Convert from Tensorflow SavedModel to ONNX model to TensorRT Model.
-Despite the extra step, this path is recommended in Nvidia documentation and has support for many neural network structurs.
+Despite the extra step, this path is recommended in [Speeding up Deep Learning Inference Using TensorFlow, ONNX, and TensorRT](https://developer.nvidia.com/blog/speeding-up-deep-learning-inference-using-tensorflow-onnx-and-tensorrt/) and has support for many neural network structurs.

 4.Inference uisng the Pythion TensorRT engine: